phraber/pixelgram/README.md

 1. Start R, by whatever method you choose.
 1. Type "install.packages('devtools')"
 1. If prompted to compile a required package from source, you can safely decline without ill effects.
-1. Type "devtools::install_github('phraber/pixgram')".
+1. Type "devtools::install_github('phraber/pixelgram')".
-1. Type "vignette('pixgramr')"
+1. Type "vignette('pixelgram')"

-If you cannot view the vignette, please see this PDF file for examples - https://github.com/phraber/pixgram/blob/master/examples.pdf
+If you cannot view the vignette, please see this PDF file for examples - https://github.com/phraber/pixelgram/blob/master/examples.pdf

-##### To list all functions and data provided by this package, type "library(help=pixgramr)" from within R.
+##### To list all functions and data provided by this package, type "library(help=pixelgram)" from within R.